u950/SE-Tool/README.md

 # SE-Tool
-to develop a tool for SE course
+to develop a tool for SE course : JAVA codebase visulization